manojtpillai/dfs_bench/README.md

 There are two types of ansible roles at this time:

 1. A single performance benchmark.
-An example is fio_client_seqio, which does an fio sequential write and read test.
+An example is fio_1client_seqio, which does an fio sequential write and read test.

 1. A helper role.
-An example is collect_systat, which is used to get output of monitoring utilities for the duration of the benchmark run, and is useful in analyzing results from the benchmark.
+An example is collect_sysstat, which is used to get output of monitoring utilities for the duration of the benchmark run, and is useful in analyzing results from the benchmark.

 A typical playbook, like perform_benchrun.yml, proceeds as follows: